jonnysmillie/project-resources/feature-request.md

 ## A template for making feature requests for websites and online assets.

+Some features may be trivial to release but some can take a while to develop.
+The more information you can provide in your feature request the easier it will be to make sense of and implement.

+---

 _Perhaps you need to make a [content change request](/content-change-request.md), or a [hotfix request](/hotfix-request.md), or [report a bug](/bug-report.md) instead._

 ---